markrickert/App-Display-Page/readme.txt

 Please visit http://www.mohawkapps.com/checkout-helper/ for a working example.

 == Changelog ==

+= 1.5 =
+* Added the Smart App Banner (new feature in iOS 6's version of Safari) for pages with the shortcode included. http://developer.apple.com/library/ios/Documentation/AppleApplications/Reference/SafariWebContent/PromotingAppswithAppBanners/PromotingAppswithAppBanners.html

 = 1.4 =
 * New min required wordpresss version: 2.7